████████╗ ██████╗ ███████╗ ██████╗██╗ ██╗ ██╗ ██╗ █████╗ ██╗ ██╗

 So Method A on the T-Deck firmware is a five-anchor edit, not the two we initially shipped:

-1. The primary verifier's 13 immediate-store instructions, rewritten to materialise the front of the new key.
+- The primary verifier's 13 immediate-store instructions, rewritten to materialise the front of the new key.

-2. The secondary cache-aware verifier's 13 immediate-store instructions, the same edit with a different destination register.
+- The secondary cache-aware verifier's 13 immediate-store instructions, the same edit with a different destination register.
 Missed first time around.

-3. The back-of-key XOR block in .rodata, rewritten with our bytes pre-XOR'd against its mask.
+.rodata, rewritten with our bytes pre-XOR'd against its mask. - The duplicate front-of-key XOR block in

-5. The one-byte SHA-256 integrity magic, updated to match the new key.
+.rodata, rewritten with our bytes pre-XOR'd against its (different) mask.
+Missed. - The one-byte SHA-256 integrity magic, updated to match the new key.
 Missed, and the most expensive miss because of the three-strike boot loop.

 Plus the standard ESP-IDF segment-XOR checksum and the appended whole-image SHA-256, both recomputed by the patcher after the five edits.
 The patcher also does a round-trip check — reads the patched file back, runs the same reassembly the firmware does (immediates from the two verifiers, both DROM blocks XOR-decoded, all concatenated), and asserts the recovered key matches what we intended before writing the file.
 That round-trip is the difference between "lab works" and "field works", and we put it in after the first round of boot-loops convinced us not to trust visual inspection.